 Purchase reservation agreements

-Aside from being gazumped, one of the worst-fears of a party to a property transaction is the other side getting cold feet and pulling out at the last moment without good reason.
+Aside from being gazumped, one of the worst fears of a party to a property transaction is the other side getting cold feet and pulling out at the last moment without a good reason.

 One way to mitigate against this is for the parties to enter into a form of agreement (commonly referred to as an ‘exclusivity agreement’ or ‘reservation agreement’) whereby the seller is locked into selling only to the stated buyer for a defined period of time.
 In consideration of the seller tying his or her hands in that way, the buyer agrees to pay a non-refundable sum of money upon signing the agreement, which the seller is entitled to keep if the buyer fails to exchange contracts within the stated period.

 In over ten years of working in residential property, I have completed less than a handful of such agreements in a residential context, so they are rare.
 The primary reason for this is that a buyer will want certain caveats in the agreement preventing the reservation fee from being released to the seller if the buyer does not exchange for good reason, such as a title defect being uncovered once the property papers are reviewed.
 Even defining the term ‘title defect’ in a way that will satisfy both parties is difficult and so my view when speaking with clients is to try and have them focus efforts and resources on getting to exchange of the main contract itself; rather than wasting effort and expense arguing over a form of initial agreement.